Leland G. Hawkins

-Hawkins established a classification system for talar neck fractures which revolutionized management and helped quantify the risk of progression to avascular necrosis
+Hawkins established his eponymous classification system for vertical neck fractures of the talus in 1970.
+The Hawkins Classification revolutionized management and helped quantify the risk of progression to avascular necrosis

 - 1960 – Graduated medicine from the University of Chicago, School of Medicine

 - 1961-1965 Orthopaedic surgery residency, University of Iowa